 Guatemala Mission

 Aware that our commitment to the poor goes beyond borders, All Saints has been involved with the San Lucas Toliman Mission in Guatemala for decades.
 Our teenagers and adults have the life changing opportunity to make mission trips along with congregants from the Lansing United Methodist Church during which they do different service projects to improve the quality of life of our brothers and sisters in Guatemala.
-If you are interested in this ministry please contact Andra Benson at andrabenson5@gmail.com.
+If you are interested in this ministry please contact Andra Benson at [email protected].

 Sewing Saints

 Sewing Saints, is a group of people of all faiths or no faith and all ages that meet at All Saints a few times a year to work and support a wonderful international organization called Days for Girls (to learn more about the organization click here).
-If you are interested in this ministry please contact Andra Benson at andrabenson5@gmail.com.
+If you are interested in this ministry please contact Andra Benson at [email protected].

 Community Dinners at Dryden UMC